 How Durable Is Marble in a Kitchen

-Heat: What Marble Handles Well — and What It Doesn’t
+Heat: What Marble Handles Well

 Marble tolerates heat better than engineered materials (like quartz), meaning warm pots won’t scorch it.
-But direct, intense heat — such as placing a pan straight from the oven onto the surface — can cause thermal shock, leading to cracks or dull spots.
+But direct, intense heat, such as placing a pan straight from the oven onto the surface, can cause thermal shock, leading to cracks or dull spots.

 Daily Use: Etching & Staining Are the Real Concerns